SummaryRead the full fact sheet

 - Hypoglycaemia can occur if you take your diabetes medication and then do not eat enough, or if you exercise more than usual.

-- If you experience early mild symptoms, eat or drink fast-acting carbohydrates such as six or seven jellybeans or half a glass of fruit juice.
+- If you experience early mild symptoms, eat or drink fast-acting carbohydrates such as 6 or 7 jellybeans or half a glass of fruit juice.

 - Severe symptoms such as drowsiness, unconsciousness or inability to swallow are a medical emergency.